msciwoj23/Bookstore/README.md

 # BOOKSTORE

 ## About the app
-Bookstore is an app that manages and catalogues different items - Movies, Games, Books - and stores associated data.
+Bookstore is an app written in Java that manages and catalogues different items - Movies, Games, Books - and stores associated data.
 User uses terminal to add, delete and view items.
 Created to practise Object Oriented Design and MVC pattern

 ## About the project
 The project was created during my training in Codecool.